cran-task-views/Agriculture/Agriculture.md

 - Many of the genetic packages described in the [breeding section](#breeding) of this task view can also be applied to animals.
   `r github("luansheng/visPedigree")` can be used to visualise complex animal pedigrees.

+### Biosecurity{#Biosecurity}

+There are a few packages that are either specifically tailored for biosecurity or may commonly be used in agricultural biosecurity assessments.

+- `r pkg("qPRAentry")` supports risk assessors in performing the entry step of the quantitative Pest Risk Assessment.

+- `r pkg("dismo")` provides methods for species distribution modeling, that is, predicting the environmental similarity of any site to that of the locations of known occurrences of a species.

 ### [Breeding & quantitative genetics]{#breeding}